-I will be contributing to seminar teaching in the School of Art.
 I developed my teaching practice as a Teaching Fellow at the UCL Institute of Archaeology (2017–19) where I created and taught courses in heritage studies, museum theory and practice, social research methods, and contemporary archaeology.
 I also gained professional accreditation as a Fellow of the Higher Education Academy (FHEA) in October 2019.

 I have a strong interest in tracing how industrial landscapes change over long time scales, and how conceptions of temporality – and understandings of the past in particular – shape how such places are used today.

 My current research project (Reimagining British Waste Landscapes) investigates how waste materials such as mine spoil, slag, garbage, and soil have been used to create new landscapes across the UK since the Industrial Revolution and examines how these places are used and valued today.
 Understanding this (re)use of waste as a creative process, the project studies land-reclamation, dumping, and the creation of artificial hills using a mixed methodology (including survey, archival research, visual analysis, and ethnography using interviews, participatory drawing/mapping, and photography).
 The project has revealed both the physical traces of waste-led landscape modification and the many ways in which people engage with these ‘artificial’ places.
 This research, funded by The Leverhulme Trust and Edinburgh College of Art (University of Edinburgh) has produced several articles and chapters to date and a final project monograph is in development for publication in late 2024.